python/mypy/docs/source/python2.rst

 - The annotation can be on the same line as the function header or on the following line.

-- Use the same comment-based type syntax for variables as in Python 3 versions earlier than 3.6 (this is explained later in this document).
+- Variables use a comment-based type syntax (explained in :ref:`explicit-var-types`).

 - You don't need to use string literal escapes for forward references within comments (string literal escapes are explained later).